 The brand is releasing electric versions of popular vehicles it already produces, such as SUVs and full-size trucks, which can make it easier for consumers to switch.
 This helps GM retain its current business and can potentially draw in new customers who want to drive greener GM models.

-Whether you have an electric or gas-powered vehicle, we all need car insurance.
-Jerry is the easiest and most effective way to find a car insurance policy that is customized for you.
+is the easiest and most effective way to find a car insurance policy that is customized for you.

 After providing you with a comprehensive cross-analysis of the best policies across providers, Jerry will handle the phone calls, paperwork, and renewals for your top pick so that you don’t have to.
 They even help cancel your old policy!
 So why do all that extra work when Jerry can do it better?

 Hannah is a recent college graduate with a degree in English Creative Writing from Seattle Pacific University.
 Currently located in Washington State, she's interested in applying her craft in news areas across new subjects, using her skills to stretch her comfort zone.
 Outside of writing articles about cars and insurance, Hannah is drawn to Creative Nonfiction writing, though she loves a good fiction book.
 In her free time, Hannah enjoys reading, playing basketball, sunny hikes in the PNW, and flexing her creative muscles through art.